intrinsic-dev/project-template/README.md

 # Intrinsic Flowstate project

 This template contains basic setup for Intrinsic Flowstate project.
-It provides configuration for dev container, which Flowstate development experience is centered around.
+It provides configuration for a dev container, which Flowstate development experience is centered around.
 For more information about developing with Flowstate visit [Intrinsic documentation](https://developers.intrinsic.ai/) website.